brecconsulting/gfw-sync/README.md

 All config files must have two functions "target()" and "layers()" Target() function must return a list with four values
-1) Target Workspace
+1. Target Workspace
-2) Target Feature Class
+2. Target Feature Class
-3) Scratch Folder
+3. Scratch Folder
-4) S3 Bucket
+4. S3 Bucket

 Layers() function must return a list with layers.
 Layers are dictonaries with
-1) input Workspace
+1. Input Workspace
-2) Input Dataset
+2. Input Dataset
-3) Input Feature Class
+3. Input Feature Class
-4) Where clause
+4. Where clause
-5) Transformation
+5. Transformation
-6) Fields
+6. Fields

 Where Fields is a Dictionary with target fieldnames and their input field names or values There must be at least a field called "country" for any target dataset